niplav/site/eccentric.md

 unsuccessful](https://www.gwern.net/Greenland).
 More examples
 [here](https://en.wikipedia.org/wiki/List_of_territory_purchased_by_a_sovereign_nation_from_another_sovereiign_nation)),
-*but* to my best knowledge nobody has ever acquared a country.
+*but* to my best knowledge nobody has ever acquired a country.
 (Yet.
 [Growth mindset](https://en.wikipedia.org/wiki/Mindset#Fixed_and_growth_mindsets).)

 ### Personal Futarchy on Steroids